-The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past 5 years is 93%.
+The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 85%.
+The graduation rate for students entering the second year of this program is 97%.
+The graduate job placement rate in a related field for the past three years is 96% (data from fall 2012 through spring 2015).

 Check salary.com to learn more about salaries in this field of study.